exonum/exonum-doc/src/get-started/create-service.md

         SERVICE_ID
     }

-    // Implement a method to deserialize transactions coming to the node. fn tx_from_raw(&self, raw: RawTransaction) -> Result<Box<dyn Transaction>, failure::Error> {
+    // Implements a method to deserialize transactions coming to the node. fn tx_from_raw(&self, raw: RawTransaction) -> Result<Box<dyn Transaction>, failure::Error> {
         let tx = CurrencyTransactions::tx_from_raw(raw)?;
         Ok(tx.into())